mayureshw/ceptool/README.md

     As of now, the goal is to establish the framework and the flow.
 A very small number of operators are supported.
 The operators will grow over time.

+    May consider adding event instance id which can help report the exact part of the event stream where the property was violated.

+    May support naming the intervals, so that abstract events can be formed hierarchically.

+    May add Action spec to elaborate the reporting.